michelruizfuentes/-SDS291-FinalProject/README.md

 # Assessing the Impacts of Economic Factors on Funding for Tech Startups in North America

-Group Project Authors
-- Nana Adjoa Ansah
-- Parunjodhi Munisamy
-- Michel Ruiz-Fuentes
+- Nana Adjoa Ansah, Parunjodhi Munisamy, Michel Ruiz-Fuentes

-Course and Instructor
 - SDS291 Multiple Regression
-- Professor LaCombe

-Submission Date
 - Tuesday May 3, 2022

 ## Abstract